GMass reporting: Accurate, actionable, and shareable email analytics where and when you need them

 Reports in the GMass dashboard: Visually compare campaigns and send templated replies

-You can dig into any stat by clicking on the number; for instance, clicking on your Opens for a campaign brings up the right sidebar showing you every address that opened (along with a link to download a CSV of that info).
+You can dig into any stat by clicking on the number; for instance, clicking on your Opens for a campaign brings up the right sidebar showing you every address that opened (along with a link to download a CSV or Excel file of that info — or to export it to Google Sheets).

 Some situations where you might find the GMass dashboard reporting most useful are: